GrugLikesRocks/Rising-Revenant/README.md

 Trade and Tact

-Each outpost and reinforcement in Last Standing adheres to the ERC721 NFT standards.
+Each outpost and reinforcement in Rising Revenant adheres to the ERC721 NFT standards.
 Players can trade their outposts and their defences at any game phase, facilitating strategic maneuvers and potential shifts in Atlas's balance of power.

 Conclusion

-Last Standing offers an exhilarating mix of strategy, chance, and foresight, making it a captivating endeavor for gamers and crypto enthusiasts.
+Rising Revenant offers an exhilarating mix of strategy, chance, and foresight, making it a captivating endeavor for gamers and crypto enthusiasts.
 Will you rise to the challenge and etch your name in the annals of the Atlas?

+**How to launch the game**

+After cloning the project:

+1. **Terminal 1 - Katana:**

+''' cd contracts && katana --disable-fee '''

+2. **Terminal 2 - Contracts:**

+''' cd contracts && sozo build && sozo migrate && torii --world  0x3f23569fa8121b52ea2f3ae32173befc30a6feefb2342c77b27ef679d8f5343 '''

+3. **Terminal 3 - Client:**

+''' cd contracts && yarn && yarn dev '''